Boarding Schools

 Language skills and experience of living abroad give you more options for the future.
 For example, university and employment opportunities can be found not only in home country, but all over the world.
 Of course, there are many people who return to their home country for university or to work.
 Even in such cases, overseas experience can be advantageous because it makes you different from others.

-(4) Easier entry to overseas universities.
+(4) Easier entry to world universities

 It is rarely possible to enter an overseas university directly from a Japanese high school, which means that students need to go through a preparatory course (Foundation Course) or an international high school degree.